tjshiu/Computer-Science-Topics/Web/README.md

 * __204 No Content__ The server successfully processed the request, but is not returning any content.

 ### 3xx Redirection
 * __304 Not Modified__ Indicates that the resource has not been modified since last requested.
 The 304 response MUST NOT contain a message-body and thus is always terminated by the first empty line after the header fields.

+### 4xx Client Error
+* __400 Bad Request__ The request cannot be understood by the server due to malformed syntax.
+The client SHOULD NOT repeat teh request without modifications.
+* __401 Unauthorized__ The request require user authentication.
+Similar to 403 Forbidden, but specifically for use when authentication is possible, but has failed or not yet been provided.
+The 401 response indicates that authorization has been refused for those credentials.
+* __403 Forbidden__ The server understood the request, but is refusing to fulfill it.
+Authorization will not help and the request SHOULD NOT be repeated.
+The request was a legal request, but unlike a 401 Unauthorized response, authentication will make no difference.
+* __404 Not Found__ The server has not found anything matching the Request-URI.
+The requested resource could not be found, but may be available again in the future.
+Commonly used when the server does not wish to reveal exactly why the request has been refused, or when no other response is applicable.
+* __409 Conflict__ The request could not be completed due to a conflict with the current state of the resource.
+The code is only allowed in situations where it is expected that the user might be able to resolve the conflict and resubmit the request.
+Ideally, the response body SHOULD include enough information for the user to recognize the source of the conflict.